ironbee/ironbee/predicate/reference.md

 **Warning on `lt`, `le`, `gt`, `ge`**

 Filters based on asymmetric operators are tricky.
 Should `(lt F v)` be elements of `v` that are less than `F` or greater than `F` (as `F` appears on the left).
 After much debate, the latter was chosen to facilitate more natural any-of-the-following expressions.
-For example, `(gt 100 (length (sub 'Host' (field 'REQUEST_HEADERS'))))` should express the notion of a long 'Host' header, not a small one, and should be true if any 'Host' header is long in the case of multiples.
+For example, `(gt 100 (length (sub 'Host' (var 'REQUEST_HEADERS'))))` should express the notion of a long 'Host' header, not a small one, and should be true if any 'Host' header is long in the case of multiples.

 **`(lt F v)`**